 Patrick Battuello, Founder, President (firstname.lastname@example.org)

 Patrick Battuello has been writing on animal-rights issues since 2009 when he launched the Animal Rights blog for the Times Union (Albany, NY), one of the first of its kind in the United States.
 Patrick founded Horseracing Wrongs in 2013.
 Through his seminal FOIA reporting, he has become recognized as the nation’s foremost expert on racehorse deaths.
-He has been interviewed by and quoted in The Washington Post, The Baltimore Sun, the Boston Herald, Newsday, USA Today, The Guardian, among many others, and was recently featured on CNN and HBO’s “Real Sports.”
-In addition, Patrick has testified (on racing) before two committees of the NYS Senate.
+He and his work have appeared in The Washington Post, USA Today, Deadspin; on HBO’s “Real Sports,” CNN, ESPN, among many others.
+Patrick has also testified (on racing) before the New York State Senate.